JadCombreau/Analytical_circular/UpdateMonitoring.md

 ## Update Monitoring
 ### Script Language

-All the __Update Monitoring__ box is written in Python language.
+All the __Update Monitoring__ box is written in __Python__ language.
 ### What the box does ?

-This script allows to update the status of the workflow and to pass the finished parts in *"completed"*.
+This script allows to update the status of the workflow and to pass the finished parts at a *"completed"* status.
 It allows to modify the XML file directly (using of the Python language DOM API - *Document Object Model*) which allows you to access the tree structure of an XML file and thus read or modify the nodes and information that interest us.

-__Update Monitoring__ box is preceded by the __Copy Init__ box which consists in copying folders from our Job folder (after modifications) into the Numacous folder.
-This is the last box of the Initialization part.
+__Update Monitoring__ box is preceded by the __Copy Init__ box which consists in copying folders from our Job folder (after modifications) into the Numacous folder (that is why in the *Link Data from Numacous* box, we copy the content in reverse.
+This box is the last of this Initialization part.

 ![Initialization components](https://user-images.githubusercontent.com/45098441/72733988-401e8b00-3b99-11ea-9015-013f4ee6d3d6.jpeg)
 ----------------------------